auto-complete/auto-complete/doc/manual.md

 (ac-flyspell-workaround)
 ```

-## `linum-mode` tries to display the line numbers even for the comletion menu {#linum-mode-bug}
+## `linum-mode` tries to display the line numbers even for the completion menu {#linum-mode-bug}

-linum-mode tries to add the line numbers even for the comletion
+linum-mode tries to add the line numbers even for the completion
 menu.
 To stop that annoying behavior, do `M-x ac-linum-workaround` or
 add the following code into your `~/.emacs.d/init.el`.